The Academic Program

 If you have fulfilled your language requirement, the department encourages you to use your time at Swarthmore to become truly proficient in that language, or to discover a new one.

 Students whose placement recommendation is above the language sequence should consider taking introductory and/or advanced courses, many of which fulfill the College’s writing requirement.

 The Modern Languages and Literatures Department offers placement tests so as to appropriately position students in language classes when they arrive on campus.
-New students who have previously studied or have fluency in a language offered at Swarthmore should plan to take a placement test either online (French, German, and Spanish), during orientation week/the start of classes (Arabic, Chinese, and Japanese), or to meet with the section head (Russian).
-Students who have French/German/Spanish AP/IB are also required to take the online placement test.
-Upperclass students interested in taking placement test should contact Michael Jones in the Language Resource Center for information and instructions (mjones1, 610-328-8036).
+New students who have previously studied or have fluency in a language offered at Swarthmore should plan to take a placement test either online (Chinese, French, German, Japanese, Russian) or to meet with the section head (Arabic).
+Upperclass students interested in taking a placement test should contact the Modern Languages & Literatures administrative office, email@example.com, Kohlberg 316.

 Note: Placement Tests are not a substitute for an official standard achievement test of a foreign language (such as the College Board exam or the International Baccalaureate).
 Therefore, they do not serve as proof of achievement for the purpose of fulfilling the language requirement.
 These tests are only intended to assist instructors in placing students in the appropriate Swarthmore course.

 The department will grant 1 credit for incoming students who achieved a score of 4 or 5 on Advanced Placement Chinese, French, German, Japanese or Russian examinations once they have successfully completed a one-credit course in that language at the College.